flannon/dotfiles/README.md

 run the follwoing

-    make config
-    make setup
+    ./config.sh
+    sudo ./setup.sh
+    sudo errata.sh
+    build.sh

-    make setup-dell (if you have a Dell and need the Broadcom drivers)
+If you have a Dell and need the Broadcom dirvers,

+    sudo setup-dell